JeNeSuisPasDave/AdventOfCode-2025/notes.md

 **04:55**

 I removed the square root distance operation, and switched from f64 to u64 distance units.
 Unfortunately, the bug remains.

+**07:05**

+I'm not seeing the problem.
+I created a list of all pairings, sorted by distance, and manually checked the building of circuits.
+I never get 5,4,2,2; I always get more 2-box circuits and never get a 4 for the second largest circuit.